My shorts don’t fit.

 Because parenting is a constant shuffling of priorities, and we all too often find ourselves at the bottom of the list.

-In an effort to keep the equilibrium, we find ourselves in a constant battle with what we want to do, and what we need to do to survive.
+In an effort to keep the equilibrium, we find ourselves in a never ending battle with what we want to do, and what we need to do to survive.

 From the moment we get that positive test, our days are filled with decisions about how to best care for another individual.
 Sometimes that means factoring in our own needs first, but more often than not, we shuffle and reshuffle our priorities so that our kids’ needs take priority.